octochangelog/octochangelog-webapp/CONTRIBUTING.md

 The project is set up with a mocked API by using [MSW](https://mswjs.io/).
 This allows to run Jest tests, Cypress tests and the local environment against a mocked API, without needing a real connection or reaching GitHub API's limit.

-This mocked API can be toggled through the `NEXT_PUBLIC_API_MOCKING` environment variable.
+This mocked API can be toggled through the `NEXT_PUBLIC_API_MOCKING` environment variable, which is enabled by default.
 Use `enabled` to start it alongside the project, or `disabled` to stop it.
 You can put it in your `.env.local` (restarting the local server if already started).

 The endpoint to search repositories (used in the _Enter repository name_ input in the comparator) only returns a couple of results for "testing library" and "renovate", so it's only possible to search those terms.